panec/MVSass/README.md

 }
 ```

-It will inject an `li` css selector between `.title` class selector and any parent css selectors ( take note that `li` is prefixed with " " to inject it in between and not to appedn to ).
+It will inject an `li` css selector between `.title` class selector and any parent css selectors ( take note that `li` is prefixed with " " ( *space* ) to inject it in between and not to appedn to ).
 Last parameter: `1` describes how many parent has to be treversed before `li` will be injected.
 If we have a situation when there will be multiple parent selectors in sass file we need to define no. of them, it folowing example it will be `2`:

 ```sass